 Thor and Loki having a secret sister actually goes to 2014, when Angela was revealed to be Odin's older, sword-loving daughter.

 Quite often complaints against the film's comedy have cited that this kind of tone "doesn't fit" with Thor.
 The tone is actually pretty much how the character has been depicted many times in his history; going right back to the beginning with Kirby (where the book had the usual humour comics at the time did), the comics have regularly been tongue-in-cheek and self-deprecating to make the more Narmtastic aspects be less off-putting.
-As the film itself references, Thor once got turned into a frog for an adventure, and it's considered one of the most classic tales (they even referenced it in the film, as if to say "yes, theres a precedence for this"); for the most part, while he's had some serious tenures and moments, Thor is typically more comical than Iron Man and Captain America tend to be.
+As the film itself references, Thor once got turned into a frog for an adventure, and it's considered one of the most classic tales (and even the way they reference it was as if to say "yes, theres a precedence for this"); for the most part, while he's had some serious tenures and moments, Thor is typically more comical than Iron Man and Captain America tend to be.
 This includes many of the "Ragnarok is upon us!" storylines that inspired much of the film's plot.

 One-Scene Wonder: Doctor Strange appears in only one scene, but it's a hilarious one where he uses his magic to trap Loki in a pocket dimension and keep Thor off-balance while he's in the Sanctum Sanctorum.